Submarine Squadron (Poland): Internment of the submarines

-With the deteriorating situation for Polish submarines operating in the Baltic, from 11 September 1939, a radio message was broadcast instructing them either to make their way to allied England or, upon exhausting their supplies, to seek internment in Swedish ports.
+With the deteriorating situation for Polish submarines operating in the Baltic, from 11 September 1939, a radio message was broadcast instructing them either to make their way to allied Britain or, upon exhausting their supplies, to seek internment in Swedish ports.
 The commanders of individual submarines were left to independently decide their next actions.
 Captain Bogusław Krawczyk, commander of Wilk, opted to attempt the journey to the United Kingdom, while the commanders of Ryś, Żbik, and Sęp decided to head for Swedish ports.
 Contrary to orders, Commander Henryk Kłoczkowski, in charge of the fully operational Orzeł with substantial supplies, made for Tallinn, Estonia.

 As a result of their commanders' decisions, all Polish submarines, except Wilk, were interned in accordance with international law at the time.
 Following the internment of Orzeł, the acting commander, Captain Jan Grudziński (since Commander Kłoczkowski, upon disembarking in Tallinn, did not formally hand over command), uniquely resisted internment.
 This defiance, while violating Article 24 of the 1907 Hague Convention and the Stockholm Declaration, proved beneficial for Poland's wartime interests.
 This highlights another error on the part of the Polish Navy Command and the Submarine Division leadership: the submarine commanders were not familiar with the legal constraints and conditions governing operations in the Baltic.
 As a result, they lacked full awareness of the situation and the consequences of their decisions.

-Admiral Józef Unrug's order for the submarines to proceed to England after exhausting their operational possibilities in the Baltic was carried out by only two vessels: Wilk and Orzeł.
+Admiral Józef Unrug's order for the submarines to proceed to Britain after exhausting their operational possibilities in the Baltic was carried out by only two vessels: Wilk and Orzeł.
 Their commanders, Captain Bogusław Krawczyk and Captain Jan Grudziński, aged 33 and 32 respectively, were the youngest officers among the submarine commanders.
 Having been promoted in 1928, they had the shortest tenures and had remained overshadowed by their more senior counterparts before the war.
 However, in the wartime test, these younger commanders succeeded where others faltered.
 An exception was Commander Władysław Salamon of Sęp, whose submarine's technical condition made passage through Øresund impossible.
 Orzeł's arrival at the British naval base in Rosyth on 14 October 1939, along with its assignment alongside Wilk to the Second Submarine Flotilla, marked the end of the Polish Navy's Submarine Division's wartime operations.